Press "Enter" to skip to content

 “We have been involved with the show since the beginning,” McDermott says.
 “In hindsight, we are very pleased that we had the foresight to get involved on the front end.

-Reality: Get them involved.
+Work with self checkout installers to streamline the purchasing process and reduce waiting times for customers.
 Offer feedback cards with every order.
 Invite them to your office or plant.
 Let them take a shot at the machinery or at brainstorming for your next rollout.
 When people feel involved, they feel more interested and excited.

 1. How to get EVERYONE involved